KyleOndy/kyleondy.com/README.md

 The site it deployed as a static site to Amazon S3 and cached with Amazon CloudFront.
 Deployment is handled by the [s3_website](https://github.com/laurilehmijoki/s3_website) gem, see my [s3_website.yml config](https://github.com/KyleOndy/kyleondy.com/blob/master/s3_website.yml).

+## Structure

+Everything in [`./provider/static`](./provider/static) is copied unaltered to the root of the site, preserving any file hierarchy.